andersbekkevard/librarium-app/README.md

    - Create a Firestore database
    - Add your Firebase configuration to environment variables

-3. Run the development server:
+3. To run the development server:

 ```bash
 npm run dev